-- Feel Good– The Paleo diet help people to live healthier, look younger and it also makes you feel better.
+- Feel Good– The diet help people to live healthier, look younger and it also makes you feel better.
 Paleo supporters swear by the caveman lifestyle because it just “feels” right.
 The only way to find out the energy and confidence they experience is to try it for yourself.

 Diet Basics - Beginners Practical Paleo Blueprint.

 It’s a lifestyle, not a prison sentence.
 You don’t have to be cruel to yourself to be healthy.
 Just do your best.
 That’s all it really takes, and of course, you can do it!

 People who assume the Paleo Diet is complicated and difficult to follow.
 It is actually quite simple.
 Eat real foods.
 For a guideline on portions, 50-60% of your calories should come from animals, 35–45% from plant-based foods.
 Keep proteins high at 19-35% carbohydrates at 22-40% and fat at 28-35%.

 What food to Eat?

 Guess what?– Meats are on your menu!
 Eating a Paleo Diet is more about experimenting than limitations.
 Mother Nature provides a large variety of delicious foods to explore.
 Instead of settling for a box of processed macaroni and cheese, feast on a meal that excites your taste buds and your energy level.
 Here is a small list of the many foods to incorporate into your diet.
 Just keep in mind if you really want to lose weight, stick with meat without